demo-repositories/schwab-poc/README.md

 └── .nvmrc
 ```

-The `/next` and `/sanity` directories each have their own `README` files that describe those projects more in depth
+The `/next` and `/sanity` directories each have their own `README` files that describe those projects more in depth.

 ### .vscode